-Up on the Downs, Through some Grounds, Then on to The Crown
+Up on the Downs, Through some Grounds, On to The Crown

 The walk up on the Downs will be brief, just enough to work up a sweat and take in the view before descending to the gentler landscape of parkland, pasture and heath than lies beneath.
 The downland stretch will also be optional, pulled if the weather is poor or the time is short.
 That would be a pity because that stretch of the South Downs is among the most magnificent in that range, but there would be plenty else on the walk to compensate.
 These include: the chase of big trees that surrounds the Elizabethan mansion of Parham House; the pub lunch at The Crown in the village of Cootham; the heaths of Wiggonholt Common; and time-permitting, the café at Pulborough Brooks Nature Reserve.